aisingapore/ai-practitioner-handbook/book/6-modelling/eval-metrics.md

    - Average Precision (AP): Area under the precision-recall curve evaluated at IOU threshold. eg. AP50 means IoU above 0.5 is TP while
    AP75 mean IoU above 0.75
    - Mean Average Precision (mAP): AP is calculated individually for each class, then performed averaging of AP values over all classes

-# High level metrics (for regression problems)
-This section covers some of the most common metrics used for evaluating model for regression problem.

-1. Mean Square Error (MSE)

-   Average of the squared differences between the actual and the predicted values.
-The lower the value, the better the regression model.
-It penalizes the outliers most.

-2. Root Mean Square Error (RMSE)

-   Square root of MSE, used when MSE value is too big for comparsion

-3. Mean Absolute Error (MAE)

-   Similar to Mean Square Error (MSE) but taking sum of absolute value of error.
-MSE gives larger penalization to big prediction error as compare to MAE.

-MSE, RMSE, MAE are  not very useful when outliers is present.

-4. R2

-   One of the popular metrics, express as percentage.
-Large R2 value indicates a better fit, the closer to 1, the better the regression model.
-Easier for comparsion as it ranges from 0 to 1.

-5. Adjusted R Square

-   Similar to R2 but adds precision and reliabilty by considering additional independent variables that tend to skew the results of R-squared measurements